grassnhi/STM32-ES/README.md

 Therefore, setting the counter period to 24,999, 999, and 249 will achieve interrupt frequencies of 4 Hz, 100 Hz, and 400 Hz, respectively, corresponding to LED scan frequencies of 1 Hz, 25 Hz, and 100 Hz.

-- Ex4: Simulus the digital 7-segment LED.

-- Ex5: Display 4 different number in the LED_7SEG and shift them right every 1s.